aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-ranges/_index.md

 ## Retrieving Plain Text

 Use the Range.Text property to retrieve the plain, unformatted text of the range.
-The below code example demonstrates how to get a plain, unformatted text of a range.
+The below code example shows how to get a plain, unformatted text of a range.
 You can download the template file of this example from here.

 {{< gist aspose-words-gists "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Ranges-RangesGetText-RangesGetText.cpp" >}}

 ## Deleting Text

-Range allows the deletion of all characters of the range by calling Range.Delete.
+Range enables the deletion of all characters of the range by calling Range.Delete.
 The below code example shows how to delete all characters of a range.
 You can download the template file of this example from [here](https://github.com/aspose-words/Aspose.Words-for-C/blob/master/Data/Programming-Documents/Ranges/Document.doc).

 {{< gist aspose-words-gists "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Ranges-RangesDeleteText-RangesDeleteText.cpp" >}}